 - To highlight the role of nutrition in good health and welfare

 - To deliver an integrated approach with all stakeholders, allied support industries, retailers and Government

 Sheep Health and Welfare Conference

 SHAWG is also responsible for the organisation and running of the Sheep Health and Welfare Conference which runs every two years.
-The next conference is due to take place in November 2020 (more details to follow).
+The next conference is due to take place on Tuesday 24th November 2020 (more details here).
 Details from previous conferences can be found below:

 Sheep Antibiotic Guardian Group